Create An Interactive Application Landscape

 Create a Dossier Structure

 The first task is to create a (logical) dossier structure in a cabinet (in your repository) in the Visual Designer.
 A dossier structure is a tree of logical folders.
-In these folders, the data, models, views and visualizations (diagrams) we are going to create are stored.
+The data, models, views, and visualizations (diagrams) we will create are stored in these folders.

 To create a dossier structure: